15 Easter Basket Ideas for Boys & Girls That Are Fun & Useful

 7. Bathing suit

-I like to give each of my kids, my boys and my girl, a new swimsuit for Easter.
+I like to give each of my kids a new swimsuit for Easter.
 On the years when Easter falls before our kids’ school spring break, and we happen to be going somewhere warm, this is a very timely gift.
 But even if we’re sticking around for spring break and they won’t need the bathing suit for a few months, it sort of sets the excitement that spring and summer are coming.

 Ditto to the above, swim goggles are one of those things I end up buying my kids every year anyway, so I might as well make them a gift!